symfony/symfony-docs/components/workflow.rst

     $marking = new ScalarMarkingStore('currentState');
     $workflow = new Workflow($definition, $marking);

-The ``Workflow`` can now help you do decide what actions that are allowed on a blog post.
+The ``Workflow`` can now help you do decide what actions that are allowed on a blog post.:

     $post = new \stdClass();
     $post->currentState = null;